designstem/projects/algorithms/index.md

 With these examples you can see how simple shapes combined and some basic operations like repeating, scaling and rotating generate a lot of complex patterns.

-When we add other important properties like colour, stroke width, transparency and so on we can alter the algorithm and have different, even more complex output.
+When we add other important properties like colour, stroke width, transparency and so on, we can alter the algorithm and have different output.

+Plus it is possible to let different functions and/or data, such as randomness, noise, sine wave, user input, voice, weather information, tweets etc affect the parameters and then we have much more options and complex results.

+But let all this be a subject for the next time :)

 -

--

-<br /><br />

 <f-prev-button /> <f-next-button title="Next" />

+#### &nbsp;

 ---